minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 # Simulating robots

 In this problem you will practice with designing a simulation and implementing a program that uses classes.
-Please don't be discouraged by the apparent length of this problem set.
+Please don't be discouraged by the apparent length of this problem.
 There is quite a bit to read and understand, but most of the problems do not involve writing much code.

 ## Getting Started

-For this problem, you will need Python installed on your own computer, and access to the `matplotlib` library!
-Ask for help when needed.

-Download the zip file [here](workshop3.zip).
+Download the zip file [here](distro/robots/robots.zip).

 ## Graphs & Math

-To create plots for Problems #4 and #6 of this problem set, you will need these Python library
+To create plots for part 4 of this problem, you will need these Python library
 packages:

 ### Matplotlib